martindbp/lazybug/README.md

 We use the accounts on the main site (lazybug.ai) as a SSO for Discourse.
 Here is the authentication flow:

 1. User enters `lazybug.ai` and logs in.
 When logged in a JWT is stored in a cookie on this domain
-2. We embed a hidden iframe pointing to `discourse.lazybug.ai`.
+2. Embed a hidden iframe pointing to `discourse.lazybug.ai`.
 3. When loading the iframe, the discourse server does a request back to `lazybug.ai/api/discourse/sso` with an sso and sig token as query parameters (see `discourse_sso` [endpoint](https://github.com/martindbp/lazybug/blob/master/backend/app/app.py))
 )
 4. Lazybug server validates the sso and sig using the key in the `DISCOURSE_SECRET` env variable (created by admin on Discourse)
 5. Lazybug server uses the JWT stored in the cookie to extract user id and email, and returns this info to Discourse
 6. Discourse sets session tokens in the cookies for discourse.lazybug.ai
 7. User is now logged in using their email on Discourse
+8. When the user logs out from Lazybug, we call the Python server endpoint at `/api/discourse/logout` which calls the Discourse API to log the user out.
+This can't be done from the frontend because it requires a CSRF token.

 See [this article](https://meta.discourse.org/t/setup-discourseconnect-official-single-sign-on-for-discourse-sso/13045) for enabling SSO on Discourse.